ducdetronquito/plumeau/README.txt

-# DumbORM:
+# Plume:

 ## Description:

-DumbORM is a single file, minimalist ORM for sqlite3 database.
+Plume is a single file, minimalist ORM for sqlite3 database.
 It is not suited for production, and might never be.
 Nevertheless, it aims to be an eductional support to python newcomer by keeping a codebase as clean as possible.
+Moreover, it is my own way to improve my understanding on ORMs.

-DumbORM only dependency is the Python Standard Library.
+Plume only dependency is the Python Standard Library.

+/!\ Some major API changes are about to come, the README is not up to date for now /!\
 ## Features:

 1. Models to interact with tables in database.